zhouyl/flowblade/docs/components/media/carousel.md

 # Carousel

 Image and content carousel component with automatic sliding, navigation controls, and indicators.
 Carousel provides a flexible way to display image and content carousels.
 Requires Flowbite JS.
+Perfect for image galleries, product showcases, and content sliders.

 ## Components